 Harry Potter and the Return of Heritage

-Part One of the Harry Potter Heritage Series
+Book One of the Heritage Series

 What is going on?
-I have been attacked by Dementors and now I am facing expulsion from Hogwarts for saving myself and my cousin!
+I was attacked by dementors and now I am facing expulsion from Hogwarts for saving myself and my cousin!
 When can I leave this house?I am going mad and need decent company!

 Bored of pacing around his room, he began the task of packing all of his belongings into his trunk.
-He was not certain when he would be leaving, but being prepared couldn't hurt and it would mean that he could leave quicker.
+He was not certain when he would be leaving, but being prepared couldn't hurt, and it would mean that he could leave quicker.

 "Right you," he said, picking up his parchment and folding it.
 "I have a job that only you can do."

 Hedwig gave him a dirty look and quickly swallowed the remainder of her frog, not taking her stern amber eyes off him.

 "Get this to Sirius as quickly as you can.
 Once you arrive, I want you to make sure that he comes and gets me.
 Cause as much trouble as you can," Harry said, tying the parchment to her outstretched leg.
 "And if you see Hermione or Ron, bite their fingers until they give me a decent letter, and make sure it's a long one."
 He paused for a moment after this speech; he knew owls were intelligent, but he had no idea if she fully understood him.

 Hedwig gave him a low hoot and, with a quick nip of his finger, took flight immediately.
 He watched her fly off into the night sky and before long, she was out of sight.

 He sighed heavily.
 As much as he wanted answers, he wanted company more, and Hedwig was company in her own way.